-Ms. Suzuki/ It is a very important question.
-Everybody is struggling with this.
-For those who provide funding also, that is the most important point.
-There is a limit to grants can cover.
+Suzuki/ This is a very important question.
+Everybody struggles with this.
+For those who provide funding, this also is the most important point.
+There is a limit to what grants can cover.
 Even though there are shortage of funds, in many cases, members of a union or a self-help group can sustain their activities by paying out of their own pockets.
 While receiving grants, how much they can solidify the foundation of their activities is very important.
 For instance, while receiving the grants, they can accumulate such experiences as borrowing money from microfinance, learning how to use money and building up their ability to pay back the money with interest.
-Then, even after stopping grants, it may become possible to create a system where they can use bank loans from local banks to sustain their business activities.
+Then, even after grants cease, it is possible to create a system in which they can use loans from local banks to sustain their business activities.

-Mr. Matsubara ㉞From my point of view, the donation does not last forever.
+Matsubara/ From my point of view, the donation does not last forever.
 What is necessary is not support, but the system that can realize “independence” and “self-reliance”, and for these we need investment.
 In detail, the concept and framework of investment is required.

-Questioner E ㉟ I am from Vietnam.
+Questioner I/ I am from Vietnam.
 My question is “How do investors prioritize issues, when there are so many social issues and how they want to invest in future?”
 In Vietnam, the environmental issues are the most highlighted, but the disability issues are invisible.
 I would like to ask how the people with disabilities can convince the investors that the disability issues are as important as others.

-Mr. Matsubara ㊱ Actually, investors also have a hard time making decisions.
+Mr. Matsubara/ Actually, investors also have a hard time making decisions.
 Investors actually are those who provide monetary funds, such as pension funds that are entrusted to us as an important old age fund.
 We hope you convey your message to investors through dialogues about what kind of problems you seek to resolve and what kind of meaning it has for investors to change the monetary investment chain into a humanitarian chain.
 Of course, in reality, there are trade-off relationships.
 Sometimes, we need to make priorities from the perspectives of such criteria as materiality, ripple effects, sustainability, and also a range of areas.
 By hearing from various stakeholders, we will continue to make every effort to understand what really is an important issue.

-Ms. Kono㊲ Last year, we held a social business competition, and 128 companies from 15 countries applied.
+Ms. Kono/ Last year, we held a social business competition, and 128 companies from 15 countries applied.
 We found that there were actually a lot of disability-related business ideas.
 The example I introduced earlier is one of them.
 They made us aware of new approaches to disability-related issues, and it was an eye-opening experience for us.
 We investors learn from these and feel motivated to think or to find something new in the field of persons with disabilities.
 I just heard that there are 1,000,000,000 people with disabilities in the world.
 If you raise your voice to say that the disability field is a huge market, that voice may be able to move society and then to move the investors.
 So never give up and keep raising your voices.
 If you come up with interesting business ideas, please let us know.